gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 \indent The last issues with assessing the assumptions in an ANOVA relates to situations where the methods are more or less ***resistant***^[A resistant procedure is one that is not severely impacted by a particular violation of an assumption.
 For example, the median is resistant to the impact of an outlier.
 But the mean is not a resistant measure as changing the value of a single point changes the mean.] to violations of assumptions.
+\index{resistant}
 In simulation studies of the performance of the $F$-test, researchers have found that the parametric ANOVA $F$-test is more resistant to violations of the assumptions of the normality and equal variance assumptions if the design is balanced.
-A
+\index{balance}
-***balanced design*** occurs when each group is measured the same number of times.
+A ***balanced design*** occurs when each group is measured the same number of times.
 The resistance decreases as the data set becomes less balanced, as the sample sizes in the groups are more different, so having close to balance is preferred to a more imbalanced situation if there is a choice available.
 There